-- ▶ In the project manager, highlight the nodescreens. - ▶ With screen new in the context menu you create a new screen.
+- ▶ In the project manager, highlight the nodescreens. - With New screen in the context menu you create a new screen.

 A screen with the name "Screen 0" is automatically created.
 You can change the properties of the screen in the property window.